 The Brand Detective is a leading gadgets and technology blog run by Nikki and her fellow detective Kelly Allen.

 Keep up with The Brand Detectives’ latest antics over at www.thebranddetective.com.

 Each Christmas I take a break from talking about technology on the telly and on the internet to run away to the theatre and appear in panto.
 This year I’m thrilled to be at The Cresset Theatre in Peterborough with Beauty and the Beast.

 In this most magical of family shows I’m appearing as the Beast playing alongside Ricky Groves from EastEnders, Jackie Travers from Big Brother and the lovely Lucy-Jane Quinlan as Beauty.

 Laugh-a-minute comedy and breathtaking dance routines feature alongside the classic story of love, good and evil.
-But, to see whether this particular fairytale ends happily ever after you’ll have to come along and see for yourself.
+But to see whether this particular fairytale ends happily ever after you’ll have to come along to The Cresset Theatre and see for yourself!

 Beauty and the Beast opens on Saturday 14th December 2013 and runs until Monday 30th December with two shows most days.

 For dates and tickets visit the Cresset Theatre website.
 I hope to see you there!